 Slow down!
 Most of our pedestrian fatalities are on roadways with 40 or 45 miles-per- hour speed limits (Route 1, Route 7, Route 236 and Route 29), so it’s important to pay attention to the signs and not exceed the limit.

-Keep these tips in mind while you are on the road:
+Keep these additional tips in mind while you are on the road:

 Steps that pedestrians can take to be safer:

 Get more tips on pedestrian safety from the National Highway Traffic Administration Administration: